-The world’s first synthetic fiber is the petroleum product “Nylon 6.”
-It is discovered by a DuPont chemist who produces the polymer from chemicals found in oil.
+The world’s first synthetic fiber was the petroleum product “Nylon 6,” discovered in 1935 by a DuPont chemist who produced the polymer from chemicals found in oil.

-DuPont will name the petroleum product nylon — although chemists call it Nylon 6 because the adipic acid and hexamethylene diamine each contain six carbon atoms per molecule.
+DuPont named the petroleum product nylon — although chemists called it Nylon 6 because the adipic acid and hexamethylene diamine each contain six carbon atoms per molecule.

 The first commercial use of this revolutionary petroleum product was for toothbrushes.

 On February 24, 1938, the Weco Products Company of Chicago, Illinois, began selling its new “Dr. West’s Miracle-Tuft” — the earliest toothbrush to use synthetic DuPont nylon bristles.